contiv/vpp/docs/dev-guide/EVENT_LOOP.md

 Every processed event is logged into the standard output with two messages - first introducing a newly received event and the second summarizing the outcome of the event processing once it has finalized.
-Both messages are bordered using brackets and asterisks for better readability, with the introduction log messages marked using angle brackets pointing from the left to the right, to represent incoming event, and the closing message using brackets oriented in the opposite direction to denote the end of the event loop iteration.
+Both messages are bordered using brackets and asterisks for better readability, where the introduction log messages are marked using angle brackets pointing from the left to the right, to represent incoming event, and the closing messages with brackets oriented in the opposite direction to denote the end of the event loop iteration.

 An example event log: